butler-consulting/google-font-manager/readme.txt

 = 1.1.0 =
 * Updated version numbering to be in sync with other plugins.
-* Added "backwards compatibility" for WordPress prior to Version 3.9.
+* Added some "backwards compatibility" for WordPress prior to Version 3.9.

+= 1.1.1 =
+* Added call to wp_version, may cause "headers not sent" errors in some themes.
+* Corrected some spelling errors in readme file.